thaenalpha/yarn.el/README.md

 # yarn.el

-> yarn.el makes it convenient to work Yarn in NodeJS projects inside Emacs.
+> yarn.el makes it convenient to work with Yarn in NodeJS projects inside Emacs.

 This package provides [Emacs][emacs] support for the [Yarn][yarn] package manager.